bsooho/SPIFlashUpdate/README.md

-# Raspberry PI 4 Model B - Flash IS25LP256 through Artix7
+# Raspberry PI CM4 - Write FPGA ROM file to Flash memeory of IS25LP256 through Artix7

-Access and write SPI Flash Memory IS25LP256 for Artix7 from RaspberryPi 4B
+Access and write SPI Flash Memory IS25LP256 for Artix7 from RaspberryPi 4B and/or CM4

-I ported from here.
+Based on the below code.
 https://github.com/nopnop2002/Raspberry-W25Q64.git
 ---

 # Software requirement
 - WiringPi Library
+- gpiod Library

  This project uses the wiringPiSPISetup() function to initialize SPI, and use /dev/spidev0.0.
+ GPIO is handeled by gpiod

 ---